Implement multitenancy using namespaces

 In a multitenant solution, you also need it to be quick and easy to offboard a tenant and delete all of its records.
 To achieve this in Pinecone, you just delete the namespace for the specific tenant.

-For example, the following code deletes the namespace and all records for tenant1:
+For example, the following code deletes the namespace and all records for tenant1

-• When tenant data isolation is not a requirement, or when you require the ability to query across tenants, you can store all records in a single index and use metadata fields to assign records to tenants/customers.
-At query time, you can them filter by metadata.
-For more guidance on this approach, see Multitenancy in Vector Databases.
+When tenant isolation is not a strict requirement, or when you need to query across multiple tenants simultaneously, you can store all records in a single namespace and use metadata fields to assign records to tenants/customers.
+At query time, you can then filter by metadata.